 NCache for Azure has implemented the ASP.NET Session State provider that can be used by Microsoft Azure ASP.NET applications.
 NCache for Azure uses Microsoft Azure VMs and formulates a dedicated caching tier.
 ASP.NET applications in Microsoft Azure can then be directed to use this Azure Distributed Cache for ASP.NET Session State storage.

-And, nice thing about NCache for Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
-Simply modify your application web.config file as follows to use NCache for Azure as your Distributed Cache for ASP.NET Session State.
+The nice thing about NCache for Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
+Simply modify your application web.config file as follows to use NCache for Azure as your Distributed Cache for ASP.NET Session State: